Aaron Swartz (actor)

 Aaron Swartz is a British actor and theatre and film director who has appeared in plays, movies, commercials and television series in the United States and Europe.
 His first film appearance was in The Lords of Discipline, a 1983 film adaptation of the Pat Conroy novel; Swartz played a senior at an American military academy.
 In 1994, he played Cutter, the lead role in the video game Burn:Cycle.
 He appeared in 25 episodes of the documentary series I Shouldn't Be Alive (2010–2012) and has directed two films that were sold to the BBC.
-He stars in the film Young Hunters: The Beast of Bevendean (2015).
+He has starred in the film Young Hunters: The Beast of Bevendean (2015).

 Swartz also teaches Theatre arts at several English schools of drama.

 Academia

 Swartz trained at Drama Centre London.
 He currently teaches Acting for Camera at the Drama Centre and at the Central School of Speech and Drama, in London, and at the Academy for Creative Training, in Brighton.
 He is also a lecturer in Performing Arts at Bexhill College.